terryoy/terryoy.github.io/_content/guides/2016/frontend-workflow-summary.md

  * [**Shim**](https://en.wikipedia.org/wiki/Shim_\(computing\)) - A small library that transparently intercepts API calls.
 This term can be  commonly used to support an old API in a newer environment, or a new API in an older environment, or running programs on a different platform than they were developed for.

+ * [**glob**](https://en.wikipedia.org/wiki/Glob_(programming)) - A pattern that specifies a set of files with wildcard characters.
+It is originally a program `/etc/glob` that look for files by patterns, then it is used in a lof of libraries in many language.
+The original word is short for 'global command'.